 Decorating diligently

-Many types of fake blood contain ingredients that are toxic to pets.
-Additionally, while pumpkins are not considered to be toxic, they can cause stomach pain.
+Many types of fake blood contain ingredients that are toxic to pets, so beware of their access and consider not using fake blood while around the house.
+Additionally, while pumpkins are not considered to be toxic, they can cause stomach pain if eaten in excess.

 Hiding the Halloween treats